 Donald was the 2017 NFL Defensive Player of the Year.
 He was also named first-team All-Pro for the third consecutive time and registered 11 sacks in 14 games, tying a career high.
 And yet he swore there was more in him.

 “I just knew I could play better,” Donald said.
 “I could clean things up as far as playing the run a little better, rushing the passer a little better.”

-Donald somehow reached another level this season for a Rams team that finished the regular season 13-3 and will host the Dallas Cowboys in the divisional round on Saturday night.
-He recorded 20.5 sacks, just two shy of the overall record set by Michael Strahan and 2.5 more than the defensive-tackle record set by Keith Millard.
+Donald somehow reached another level this season for a Rams team that finished the regular season 13-3 and will play the New England Patriots in the Super Bowl from Atlanta on Sunday (6:30 p.m.
+ET, CBS).
+He recorded 20.5 sacks, two shy of the overall record set by Michael Strahan and 2.5 more than the defensive tackle record set by Keith Millard.
 He tallied 73 pressures, according to NFL Next Gen Stats, more than anyone in the league despite facing an inordinate amount of double- and triple-teams as an interior lineman.

-The presence of free agent defensive lineman Ndamukong Suh was supposed to open everything up, but defensive coordinator Wade Phillips noted that opposing centers have been shifting over to double Donald on almost every pass-rush snap.
+The presence of free-agent defensive lineman Ndamukong Suh was supposed to open everything up, but Los Angeles defensive coordinator Wade Phillips said opposing centers have been shifting over to double Donald on almost every pass-rush snap.

 Rams offensive lineman Rodger Saffold doesn’t blame them.

 “That would be my plan,” he said.
 “But if you don’t do it effectively, then he’s going to beat you.
 Because all he has to do is choose who he wants and then go from there.
 That quickness is a big part of his game, but it’s the power once he gets there that changes everything.”